Nakayima Tree

 Summary of Facts

-• The Nakayima Tree is located in the Mubende district of Uganda.
+• The Nakayima Tree is located in the Mubende district of Uganda, on Mubende Hill.

-• It is believed to be over 400 years old and has cultural and historical significance.
+• It is believed to be over 400 years old and holds cultural and historical significance.

-• The tree is named after a powerful spirit medium named Nakayima.
+• The tree is named after Nakayima, a priestess of the first Bachwezi king, Ndahura.

-• The Nakayima Tree stands at a height of 40 meters, making it one of the tallest trees in Uganda.
+• The Nakayima Tree stands at a height of 40 meters and features a network of rooms within its roots.

-• The tree is a place of worship and pilgrimage for those seeking spiritual solace.
+• It is a place of worship and pilgrimage for those seeking spiritual solace.

 • Visiting the Nakayima Tree offers an opportunity to immerse oneself in Uganda’s breathtaking landscapes.